k41nt/ECEN403-ML-for-Data-Organization/ExtractionModule/README.md

 chcp 65001 (To activate the codec, it's a Windows thing, you only need to do it if you want to display the text on terminal for debugging purpose) python extraction.py

+For now, just use the files from "Well_technical_data/Daily Drilling Report - PDF Version" only